cran-task-views/Bayesian/Bayesian.md

     Markovmultilinear tensor regression model.
 Model diagnostic tools using marginal likelihoods and WAIC are provided.
 -   `r pkg("Rbeast")` implements  a Bayesian model averaging method via RJMCMC to decompose time series into abrupt changes, trend, and seasonality, useful for changepoint detection, time series decomposition,  nonlinear trend analysis, and time series segmentation.
+-   `r pkg("shrinkTVP")` fits a heteroskedastic time series regression with time-varying parameters modeled with state-space equations.
+It features a flexible triple-gamma prior allowing to cut time variation in any of the parameters automatically if data does not support it.
 -   `r pkg("spTimer")` fits, spatially predict and temporally forecast large amounts of space-time data using Bayesian Gaussian Process Models, Bayesian Auto-Regressive (AR) Models, and